-‘A dark day for Everton - and now the pressure is on’
+'A dark day for Everton - and now the pressure is on'

 Villa were very clever in the way they got John McGinn and Moussa Diaby into pockets in front of the Toffees defence, but Dyche's side never really seemed to work out a way to stop them and, in the end, they just couldn't cope.

 When Newcastle played Villa last week, the Magpies really got about them and pressed them high.
-Even if Everton did not have the players to pull off the same game plan, their aim had to be to make things hard for Villa - but they never got close to doing that.
+Even if Everton did not have the players to pull off the same gameplan, their aim had to be to make things hard for Villa - but they never got close to doing that.

 I was really surprised to see the ball keep on coming into the Everton box so often and there was some very poor marking at times, which is really not what you expect from a team managed by Dyche.